K. S. Chithra: International concert performances

-Apart from playback singing, she also appeared among the panel of judges in the singing reality television shows at Kerala (Idea Star Singer and Josco Indian Voice), at Tamil Nadu (Airtel Super Singer Junior), where she also won the award for Best Female Judge and at Andhra Pradesh (MAA TV) Super Singer.
-Apart from this judgement panel she has appeared in music-shows like Swarabhishekam, Super Masti, Jhumandi Nadam.
-She is a regular singer in Ilayaraja's, A.R.
-Rahman's and S.P.
-Balasubrahmanyam's concerts.
-She has performed all over the world in SPB's concerts along with S. P. Sailaja, S. P. Charan.
-She has been a regular singer participating in all the concerts of SPB50-The World Tour, she has performed almost all around the world with S. P. B. Charan, S. P. Sailaja, Sunitha Upadrashta Karthik & Shweta Mohan.

-She had performed at the Royal Albert Hall and House of Commons in London.
-On 6 June 2009, she performed in Qinghai International Musical Journey on Water and Life concert with a rendition of "Tunga Tarange Gange" alongside other singers from nations located around various major rivers such as the Ganges, Volga, Rhine, Danube, Mississippi, and Amazon.

-In 2024, K. S. Chithra headlined the Chithra Varnam concert on 11 May at the Chabot Performing Arts Center, Hayward, California.
-Organised by Kalalaya sponsored by Nambiar Builders, the event featured her signature melodies across multiple Indian languages, with support from musicians such as Sharreth and K. K. Nishad.
-The concert celebrated Mother's Day, adding a sentimental note to the evening.
+K. S. Chithra's international concert appearances include the Royal Albert Hall in London in 2001, the Sydney Opera House in 2012, and the Kennedy Center Concert Hall in Washington, D.C., in 1995.
+In Singapore, she has made multiple appearances at the Esplanade Concert Hall, including in 2017, and The Star, Singapore, including in 2022.
+In 2025, she sang with the Malaysian Philharmonic Orchestra at Dewan Filharmonik Petronas in Kuala Lumpur, in what the orchestra described as the venue's first live Indian orchestral concert.

+Other venues include OVO Arena Wembley in London in 2026, the Prudential Center in Newark, New Jersey, in 2016, 3Arena in Dublin in 2026, Rudolf Weber-Arena in Oberhausen in 2026, and EagleBank Arena in Fairfax, Virginia, in 2016.
+She has also appeared at Auckland's Kiri Te Kanawa Theatre in 2026, the Sydney Coliseum Theatre in 2023, The Trusts Arena in Auckland in 2026, and O2 Academy Glasgow in 2024.

+Her international appearances also include the Qinghai International Water and Life Music Journey concert in China in 2009, which featured the China National Symphony Orchestra.
+In November 2019, Chithra became the first Indian artist invited by Saudi authorities to perform an official concert in the kingdom, appearing before more than 20,000 spectators.
+In Dubai, she appeared at the Dubai World Trade Centre in 2021 and at the Green Dubai World Forum at Atlantis, The Palm in 2008. among other international venues.

+Non-film recordings and collaborations

 Studio albums

 Chithra recorded her first studio album with Voodoo Rapper for the album called Ragga Raaga in 1993.
 She recorded the albums in Hindi, Piya Basanti (2000) and Sunset Point.
 She associated with Ustad Sultan Khan for Piya Basanti which was certified Gold.
 Sunset Point had eight songs written and narrated by Gulzar and sung by Chithra and Bhupinder.
 In 2006, she released an album in dedication to M. S. Subbulakshmi named My Tribute.
 It is a collection of Kritis and bhajans dedicated to Subbulakshmi.
 In 2009 she released Nightingale: A Salute to Lataji, a musical tribute to Lata Mangeshkar on her 80th birthday.
 She also recorded many Malayalam albums for K. J. Yesudas, M. Jayachandran and Sharreth compositions.
 She also planned a ghazal album with Ghulam Ali and Asha Bhosle.